What to Include in Informed Consent Forms for GLP-1 Therapy

 Therapy Overview

-Documents should include a brief explanation of GLP-1 receptor agonists and their role in weight management.
-It’s a good idea to clarify the difference between compounded medications and FDA-approved name brands.
+Consent documents should explain what GLP-1 receptor agonists are and how they may support weight management.
+It is also helpful to clarify the difference between compounded medications and FDA-approved branded products.

 Treatment Expectations